Lake Iseo Italy Mystery series

 Do you enjoy reading mysteries set in Italy?
-The second book in the Lake Iseo Mysteries, set around Lake Iseo and in Puglia, is out now on Amazon.
+The third book in the Lake Iseo Mysteries, set around Lake Iseo in Lombardy, Northern Italy, is out now on Amazon.
 Click on the picture

 Ferrara in October - Day 2